 No. There can only be one neighbourhood plan for an area.

 Neighbourhood plans can only be prepared where a “Neighbourhood Forum” is formally established.
 A community group wanting to achieve “Neighbourhood Forum” status can approach the Council and ask for this; formal designation and approval of the Neighbourhood Forum by the Council will be required.
 A Neighbourhood Forum needs to be made up of a minimum of 21 members, who either live, work or are a Councillor in the area concerned.
 The Forum will also need to have a written constitution.
 The neighbourhood plan needs to be supported by the whole community before it can be adopted.

 It will be up to individual areas to decide on the pace at which they wish to progress their plans.
-However, it is anticipated that on average the process is likely to take around two to four years.
+However, it is anticipated that on average the process is likely to take around three to five years.

 Neighbourhood planning does not mean that communities can plan how and what they like.
 There are still parameters set by national, regional and local planning policies and neighbourhood plans will have to meet a number of conditions:

 This will largely depend on how much detail the plan goes into.
 Neighbourhood Forums would also need to use appropriate, proportionate and up-to-date evidence to support the policies in a proposed neighbourhood development plan.
 In addition, there are minimum statutory requirements (e.g. Sustainability Appraisal) that will need to be completed.

 The Council’s planning policy documents have been informed by robust and up-to-date studies and research into a number of planning topics (e.g. employment, flood risk etc), which also provide advice and information.
 Such research is kept up to date.
 See our Local Development Framework research page.